 - Walk around the unit multiple times throughout the shift if time permits.
-Facetime with nursing, families, and at the bedside is paramount for success as an Intensivist.
+Face-to-face time with nursing, families, and at the bedside is paramount for success as an i

 - Update the family as often as possible.
 Build a connection with your team, patient, and family.

 - Human connections can help decrease burnout and give you a sense of satisfaction and fulfillment.
 Two years is a long time to work in the ICU.
 Remember, burnout happens when you cannot do the things you value most (hobbies, family time, etc).
 Reorganize your time outside of fellowship to allow these experiences.